 • The CDEL chart shows little change in the profile of spending across the forecasts – with the different levels of the forecasts largely reflecting classification changes.
 It also shows the increase in capital spending that the present Government set out in Autumn Statement 2016 as part of its ‘National Productivity Investment Fund’.

 We include tables in each EFO that show any major switches between DEL and AME, and other classification changes affecting DELs.
-And we publish a supplementary spending table on our website for each EFO that provides long-run consistent series for RDEL and CDEL, on the same measurement basis as the latest figures for RDEL and CDEL.
+And we publish a detailed forecast table on our website for each EFO that provides long-run consistent series for RDEL and CDEL, on the same measurement basis as the latest figures for RDEL and CDEL.

 Back to top